 - Welfare, public health & family policy

-In the following we focus at the regional level and describe for each of the domains the relevant actors (Minister, Departments and Agencies) and legislation.
+In the following we focus on the regional level and describe the relevant actors (Minister, Departments and Agencies) and legislation for each of the domains.

 Each policy domain consists of a department and one or more agencies.

 - Departments are responsible for policy preparation and policy support.
 They work under the direct authority and under the responsibility of the minister.

 - Agencies are primarily responsible for policyimplementing tasks and have a greater degree of autonomy.